KannonZenetism/zenetism-field-physics/zenetism/MP07-paths-of-resonance-ch16-20.md

   even when surrounded by fragmentation.
 - Encounters direct union
   with supernal hypostases
-  such as Deep Soul, Deep Mind, or Theon.
+  such as DS, DM, or EOB.
 - No longer identifies
   solely with the surface self,
   but with the soul across all layers.